andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/presentation.md

 ### Distributed

+> Being distributed very much means that you do not have one central
-> No single place is more important than the other single place.
+> location that keeps track of your data.
+No single place is more
+> important than any other single place.
+> - Linus Torvals

 - no central server
 - no central repository